 A minority of applications for citizenship are refused; these refusals are also tracked in administrative data, including the reason for rejection.
 Some of these simply fail to meet straightforward requirements such as length of residence; others reflect more discretionary judgements, such as the ‘good character’ requirement.
-In 2008, the Home Office changed its interpretation of the good character clause, making it difficult or impossible for people with past criminal convictions to attain citizenship.
+In 2008, the Home Office changed its interpretation of the good character clause, making it difficult for people with past criminal convictions to attain citizenship.

 Since naturalisation represents a change in relationship between an individual and the government, trends in naturalisation reflect not only trends in migration but also changes in government policy and administrative practice.
 Several cases are discussed in this briefing in which a change in policy or administrative practice had noticeable effects on the number of naturalising citizens in a given year or period.
 However, a crucial limitation is that administrative data on applications, grants and refusals cannot show the number of potential citizenship applications that might be deterred by added requirements.
 These include the 2004 and 2005 changes requiring a higher standard of English language proficiency and a demonstration of knowledge of life in the UK, and the fees accompanying applications for settlement, naturalisation, and the Life in the UK test.
 Some research attempts to estimate this deterrent effect (Ryan 2008), but this requires estimations based on assumptions and cannot be counted straightforwardly in the data.
 Still, given that some individuals may not feel capable of passing the required language and knowledge tests, and others may have difficulty affording the fees (particularly families, since fees apply to each individual), this deterrence could be an important impact of these policies.